 residential student conduct process and our residential leadership initiatives.
 The Coordinator of Community Standards and Student Leadership implements procedures for incident response and community standards, and acts as the advisor for the Residence Hall Association.
 The Coordinator will also work in conjunction with our operations team, to oversee community standards and student leadership for our summer housing

+program.
 Responsibilities & Essential Functions:

 - Provide oversight and management of residential student conduct processes, databases and critical incident follow up.

 - Maintain due process and a restorative, learning-centered philosophy when sanctioning and engaging in the conduct process.